-The relative humidity (Fig. 6f) is, at nighttime, higher on the clearing than in the forest and at daytime this is reversed.
+The relative humidity (Fig. 6f) is, at night-time, higher on the clearing than in the forest and at daytime this is reversed.
 The decrease after the sunrise is significantly earlier at the clearing than in the forest.
 Also, the increase in the evening starts earlier at the clearing.

-The CO_2 concentration (Fig. 6g) has its maximum in the early morning and early evening under very stable situations.
-Here the higher values are at the clearing, and also during nighttime the higher values can be found at the clearing.
-Because of the

-10 radiation induced errors in the CO2 concentration measurements, we have shown only measured values during night.
+The CO2 concentration (Fig. 6g) has its maximum in the early morning and early evening under very stable situations.
+This in is accordance with the findings of Foken et al. (2012) and Serafimovich et al. (2011).
+They found a concentration accumulation during uncoupled situations.
+Here the higher values are at the clearing, and also during night-time the higher values can be found at the clearing.
+The variations/lower concentrations around 21:00 CET are caused by a change in the wind direction from northerly to easterly winds and the advection of colder/CO2-depleted air.
+Because of the radiation-induced errors in the CO2 concentration measurements, we have shown only measured values during night.

-Unfortunately there are bigger gaps in the profile of the O_3 concentration (Fig. 6h), due to the mentioned connection problems, but the increase in the afternoon is still clearly visible.
+Unfortunately there are bigger gaps in the profile of the O_3 concentration (Fig. 6h), due to the mentioned connection problems, but the increase in the afternoon is still clearly visible, with a significant gradient between forest and clearing.
+This is certainly the result of the good weather conditions during this day, as the ozone formation is mainly a suninduced photochemical reaction.